tomatosliu/cse222a-network-project/README.md

 # Group7

 ## Group Members
-Siyuan Liu, Xinyi Wang, Jiaxu Zhu (LiamZhuuu)
+Siyuan Liu, Xinyi Wang, Jiaxu Zhu

 ## Directory

 ### docs
-`/docs` consists of proposal, poster, final report and etc.
+`/docs`: proposal, poster, final report and etc.

-`/resources` consists of log of discussion and other helpful resources.
+`/resources`: log of discussion and other helpful resources.

+`data`: some useful data from Hadoop or the whole system

+`log`: logs about learning and configure of our system

+`src`: source code of our system

+`vagrant`: configure files of vagrant

 ## Update
 `10/21`